 Image taken by NGZ

-The National Gallery of Zimbabwe has been in existence for more than 55 years, and in its lifetime has witnessed the dramatic shift in the country from colonialism to independence.
+The National Gallery of Zimbabwe has been in existence for almost 60 years, and in its lifetime has witnessed the dramatic shift in the country from colonialism to independence.
 In addition, it has been central to the meteoric rise of Zimbabwean artists in the world art market.
 The Gallery was initially planned in the 1930s, but the outbreak of the Second World War impeded the colonial government's involvement in its progress.
-However, the idea was given new life when in 1943, Sir James McDonald, a friend and colleague of Cecil John Rhodes,left a bequest of30,000 pounds "in trust for the people of the colony"to establish an art gallery and art museum in Salisbury, Southern Rhodesia.
+However, the idea was given new life when in 1943, Sir James McDonald, a friend and colleague of Cecil John Rhodes,left a bequest of 30,000 pounds "in trust for the people of the colony"to establish an art gallery and art museum in Salisbury, Southern Rhodesia.
 At the end of 1953, the Inaugural Board of the Gallery was established, chaired by the Governor of Southern Rhodesia.
 The passing of the National Gallery Act of Parliament in early 1952 saw the dissolution of the Inaugural Board and the establishment of the Board of Trustees.
 Major (later Sir) Stephen Courtauld presided as Chairman of the Board until 1962.
 He was an enthusiastic supporter of the Gallery right from its inception, and remained so even after his departure from the Board, when he and his wife became the first patrons of the Gallery.